7 Secrets to Baking Soft and Chewy Sugar Cookies

 When it comes to cookies, texture is key.
 Follow along as we teach you how to bake sugar cookies to perfection.

 Sugar cookies are one of life’s purest joys.
 Combine a few simple ingredients and WHAM!
 You have a batch of satisfying sweet-tooth treats fresh from the oven.
 One of the best parts of a sugar cookie is its soft, chewy texture.
 This, however, can be tricky to achieve.
 Follow along as we guide you through a few steps for baking the chewiest-ever sugar cookies.

 But first, check out one of our favorite chewy sugar cookie recipes.

 1. Go for Brown Sugar

 Though brown sugar isn’t a traditional ingredient in sugar cookies, there’s no denying that adding it to your recipe will make your cookies chewier.
 The reason?
-Brown sugar is up to about 10 percent molasses, which means the ingredient adds moisture to the dough (get the details here).
+Brown sugar is up to about 10 percent molasses, which means the ingredient adds more moisture to the dough compared to other types of sugar.
 The more moisture, the chewier your cookie will be.
 Plus, the acidity in brown sugar can react with the baking soda in traditional sugar cookie recipes, helping them leaven and rise rather than spread out flat.